danieljonce/pwah/README.md

 > [!WARNING]
 > 1) This is a proof of concept.
-Only install apps you trust and keep in mind if you wipe data for the pwah.io origin in your device browser, you lose all data for all apps.
+Only install apps you trust and keep in mind if you wipe data for pwah.io in your browser, you lose your apps.
-> 2) Even though your app and its data lives on your phone, pwah is a public app that wraps it.
+> 2) Your app lives on your phone but pwah is a public PWA app that wraps it.
 This means I could make a change to this code that could make your personal apps inaccessible to you.
 One way around this is to fork this repository and host it from GitHub pages yourself so there's no unexpected code changes.

 > [!NOTE]
-> For now, this will only serve one app at a time.
+> For now, expect this to only serve one app at a time.
+However, in iOS you can visit pwah.io from "Private" browsing tabs to have multiple apps on your device.
+I haven't tested this with Android devices.

 # Personal Web App Host.
 PWAH!
 You've got an app.
-This project uses the ["Progressive Web App"](https://web.dev/explore/progressive-web-apps) technology built into most browsers to quickly make a PWA you can host on your personal device.
-Your created app and its associated data are stored directly on your device using the browser's local storage, are not available to the public, and not stored on a web server.
+This project uses the ["Progressive Web App"](https://web.dev/explore/progressive-web-apps) technology built into most browsers to quickly make a mobile app you can host on your personal device.
+Your created app and its associated data are stored directly on your device using the devices storage, are not available to the public, and not stored on a web server.
+There's pros and cons to this approach.

 # What
 It's a bit meta.
 This is a **public** web app that lets users quickly put **personal** web apps on their phone, tablet, or computer, no app stores required.
 It's mostly for testing, prototyping, and development.
 Or perhaps quickly making a single page custom app for a birthday party or game night.
 Think quick, disposable app, not "THE NEXT FACEBOOK!
 TO THE MOON!"

 # Why
 With LLMs like DeepSeek, Llama, ChatGPT and Claude, quickly generating one-off, custom, personal apps has become feasable.
 However, after the code is generated and tweaked, hosting these types of apps with a public web server is often not needed or even desired.
+This is especially true if you're testing out a quick idea or just need a simple app temporarily.

 # How
-1) Visit your-app-name.pwah.io and use the "Add to Home Screen" in iOS or Android to put a unique PWAH app on your phone or tablet's homescreen.
+1) Visit https://pwah.io and use the "Add to Home Screen" in iOS or Android to put a PWAH on your phone or tablet's homescreen.
-2) Exit your browser, find the icon you just placed, open it, you will again see PWAH.
+2) Exit your browser, find the shortcut you just placed on your device, open it, you will again see PWAH.
 3) Paste in a single page of HTML
 4) Click "View App"